swarminglogic/scons-x-compile/README.md

-scons-crosscompile-initial-project
+scons-x-compile
 ==================================

-Cross-Compilation (windows/linux) initial SCons build project.
+Cross-Compilation (windows/linux) `SCons` build helper.

 Serves as examples in an article on cross-compiling an SDL project for windows, from linux.